 GeneCards Summary for KCNV1 Gene

 KCNV1 (Potassium Channel, Voltage Gated Modifier Subfamily V, Member 1) is a Protein Coding gene.
-Diseases associated with KCNV1 include benign adult familial myoclonic epilepsy.
-Among its related pathways are Activation of cAMP-Dependent PKA and Activation of cAMP-Dependent PKA.
-GO annotations related to this gene include delayed rectifier potassium channel activity and ion channel inhibitor activity.
+Diseases associated with KCNV1 include benign adult familial myoclonic epilepsy and neonatal period electroclinical syndrome.
+Among its related pathways are Activation of cAMP-Dependent PKA and Neuropathic Pain-Signaling in Dorsal Horn Neurons.
+GO annotations related to this gene include ion channel activity and potassium channel regulator activity.
 An important paralog of this gene is KCNB2.

 UniProtKB/Swiss-Prot for KCNV1 Gene